cparmet/pandas-checks/README.md

 iris_new = (
     iris
     .check.assert_data(lambda df: (df['sepal_width']> 0).all(), fail_message="Sepal width can't be negative")  # Validate your data
     # ...
-Do your data processing
+Do your data processing in here ...
     .check.hist(column='petal_length')  # Plot a distribution
     .check.head(3)  # Display the first few rows
 )